patriciosantillan93/tetraxAi_assesment/README.md

 ✅ Dynamic drawer showing full row details.
 ✅ Easy CSV data integration into Retool.
 ✅ Clean separation of views for projects and publications.
+✅ Python pipeline for uploading cleaned CSV data into Retool Database